Students request to "walk early" in a ceremony before they actually graduate for a variety of reasons:

 Important points to remember:

-- As long as a student applies to walk early by the undergraduate application deadline, his/her name will be printed in the program book.
-The Spring 2020 deadline to be listed in the program is March 16.
+- As long as a student applies to walk early by Wednesday, April 3, their name will be printed in the program book.

 - Students who walk early will participate in the ceremony the exact same way graduating students do.
-Ceremony information posted for graduates also applies to walk early students.
-Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony line up location on time.
+Ceremony information posted for graduates also applies to walk-early students.
+Students who walk early are responsible for purchasing proper regalia and arriving at the ceremony on time.

-- If a walk early student is present at the ceremony, his/her name will be called.
+- If a walk-early student is present at the ceremony, their name will be called.
 There is no need to confirm this prior to the ceremony.
 Once the student receives an email with an approval to walk early, no other action is necessary.

 To request permission to walk early (or late) in a ceremony that is different from a student’s official graduation date, they will need to complete this form online.

-Students should receive a response by email within two weeks of their submission.
-Questions can be directed to firstname.lastname@example.org.
+Students should receive a response by email once the commencement schedule and details are available.
+Questions can be directed to email@example.com.

 Remember, the approval to participate in an early ceremony does not fill the requirement of applying to graduate.
 Students must apply for graduation for the term when all degree requirements (including terms of internship) are finished.
 For questions about degree requirements, the advisors listed in a student’s Degree Works should be contacted.